 “Maria Maria you remind me of the West Side Story”-Carlos Santana

-Day Two in Barcelona was way better.
+Day two in Barcelona was way better.
 We had an early start and made our way to the beach.
 Barceloneta was calling our names, as the sun shined bright and was beaming in our faces.
 We were in SPAIN and it finally felt like it.
 We took a bus to the boardwalk and settled at a cozy restaurant where we shared an array of Tapas and Paella.
 AHHH!
 Spain food was to die for.
 So rich with flavor.
 I loved how much seafood they used in their dishes.
 We then walked to the beach and relaxed there for hours.

 We decided to head back to the hotel so we could get ready for the night.
 Our first stop was Chupitos where they light your drinks on fire.
 Burn Baby Burn.
 We then ate dinner at the most amazing restaurant ever…La Flauta (I still look at the pictures of the food and salivate over the mussels and prongs).
 Dinner was followed by a night on the town where we danced the night away at The Sutton Club.

-That night it was time to experience the world famous Opium Nightclub.
+That night it was time to experience the world-famous Opium Nightclub.
 This club is one of the best clubs in Barcelona, standing out from all of the other clubs I’ve ever been to because the party continues onto the beach.
 It’s fabulous.
 We stayed there for a few hours and then found a tapas bar, where we ate some more…the food in Spain is addictive.

-Ky’s Verdict: Barcelona was fun, but probably the one place I enjoyed the least.
+Ky’s Verdict: Barcelona was fun, but probably the one city I enjoyed the least.
 I think after traveling for so long, you become numb.
 For me, Spain wasn’t what I expected.
-I realized I loved the countries that made me feel like I was in Europe, rustic, archaic, historical and Barcelona was just like being in Brighton Beach, Brooklyn with loads of Spanish speaking citizens.
+I realized I loved the cities that made me feel like I was in Europe, rustic, archaic, historical and Barcelona was just like being in Brighton Beach, Brooklyn with loads of Spanish speaking citizens.
 Nevertheless, it’s a beautiful city.
 Some people suggested that I may have liked Madrid better…who knows?